EduardoZepeda/coffee-bytes-hugo/content/posts/estoy-aprendiendo-el-lenguaje-de-programacion-rust/index.en.md

 - 'Eduardo Zepeda'
 ---

-I started learning Rust, and everything I read on networks about its learning curve is true.
+I started learning Rust, and everything I read on the internet about its learning curve is true.
 Rust is difficult, not impossible, just difficult.
-But now I also **understand also why the obsession with this programming language**.
-After finishing Rust's book I have an overview of the programming language that I will capture in the following paragraphs.
+But now I also **understood why the obsession with this programming language**.
+After finishing Rust's book I had a glimpse of the programming language that I will try to accurately capture in the following paragraphs.

-If you already know what makes Rust so difficult and you're looking to learn it, skip to the final part of this post where I recommend some resources.
+If you already know what makes Rust so difficult and you're looking to learn it instead, skip to the final part of this post where I recommend some useful resources to learn Rust.

 ## Rust concepts that are not in other languages

-Rust requires you to master a number of concepts that don't exist in other programming languages, which makes the exercise of learning Rust a bit more complex than extrapolating the syntax of other languages to it, just as you would do if you wanted to learn [the Go programming language]({{< ref path="/posts/go-lenguaje-de-programacion-introduccion-al-lenguaje-variables-y-tipos-de-dato/index.md" lang="en" >}}), for example.
+Rust requires you to master a number of concepts that don't exist in other programming languages, which makes the exercise of learning Rust a bit more complex than extrapolating the syntax of other languages to it, just as you would do if you wanted to learn [the Go programming language]({{< ref path="/posts/go-lenguaje-de-programacion-introduccion-al-lenguaje-variables-y-tipos-de-dato/index.md" lang="en" >}}), for example, for that same reason I don't recommend that you learn Rust as your first language.

-This is because [Rust was created by Graydon Hoare after an incident with an elevator](https://www.technologyreview.com/2023/02/14/1067869/rust-worlds-fastest-growing-programming-language/) caused by poor memory management in its code.
+The reason behind Rust's complexity lies on an exotic scenario.
+[Rust was created by Graydon Hoare after an incident with an out of order elevator](https://www.technologyreview.com/2023/02/14/1067869/rust-worlds-fastest-growing-programming-language/), the reason? poor memory management in its code, probably from C or C++.

 ![Rust was created by Graydon Hoare after a problem with an elevator](https://i.imgflip.com/972mo7.jpg "Rust was created by Royden Lepp after a problem with an elevator")

 ### Borrowing in Rust is difficult

-The goal of the creator of Rust was to disappear all the heap memory management errors that you probably already know about, for this Rust takes care that there can only be one variable that *owns* one value, this possession can be transferred from one variable to another by borrowing but at all times there is only one owner.
+The goal of the creator of Rust was to disappear all the heap memory management errors that you probably already know about, for this Rust makes sure that there can only be one variable that *owns* one value, this possession can be transferred from one variable to another by borrowing but at all times there can only be one owner ~~to rule them all~~.

-I found this video helpful to learn borrowing:
+When I was reading about this I found this video helpful to learn borrowing:

 {{< youtube id="4RZzjXmXcKg" >}}

 ### Understanding the Lifetimes in Rust is difficult

-This concept is used to manually tell the compiler the duration (lifetime) of a variable, in cases where the compiler cannot infer it automatically.
+This concept is also I haven't seen elsewhere, Lifetimes are used to manually tell the compiler the duration (lifetime) of a variable, in cases where the compiler cannot infer it automatically.
 Once you understand them, lifetimes are simple in practice but they can reduce the readability of the code, especially if you have never seen them before.

 ![How it feels when you first read about lifetimes](https://i.imgflip.com/972opz.jpg "How it feels when you first read about lifetimes")